open-watcom/open-watcom-v2/readme.txt

               copied after it is built - it matches the directory structure of our shipping Open Watcom C/C++/FORTRAN tools.

-    Note: - the rel directory structure is created on the fly.
-          - you can change location of rel tree by OWRELROOT environment variable
+    Note: the rel directory structure is created on the fly. location of rel tree can be changed by OWRELROOT environment variable

 ------------------------------